Discover the Code of Conduct on Disinformation

 We are a broad group of online platforms, players in the advertising industry, fact-checkers, research and civil society organisations.

-To counter the threat of disinformation and misinformation and in response to the European Democracy Action Plan and the European Commission’s Guidance, we jointly wrote and signed a new Code of Practice on Disinformation in June 2022.
+To counter the threat of disinformation and misinformation and in response to the European Democracy Action Plan and the European Commission’s Guidance, we jointly wrote and signed a new Code of Practice on Disinformation in June 2022 (now a Code of Conduct under the DSA).

 Through this Transparency Centre, you can find all information on the Code and each of our actions to implement it.